Ashwagandha

 Does Ashwagandha really work?

 Organic ashwagandha supplements support energy levels without stimulating your heart the way caffeine does.
 Ashwagandha also provides stress relief by supporting your adrenal glands to release normal levels of the stress hormone cortisol.
-Another showed that Ashwagandha may be effective in reducing stress and anxiety.
+Another showed that Ashwagandha may be effective in reducing stress and stress.

 How much ashwagandha should I take?